-What is a Fruit Fool?
+What is a fruit fool?

 Traditionally made with pureed fruit and cream, this no-bake dessert of British origin lends itself to using an array of different fresh fruits.